ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Showers and thunderstorms likely before 3pm, then a chance of showers and thunderstorms between 3pm and 4pm, then showers
-         and thunderstorms likely between 4pm and 5pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a high near
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 4pm, then showers and thunderstorms likely between 4pm and 5pm, then a chance
-         82. South southwest wind 3 to 9 mph, with gusts as high as 18 mph.
+         of showers and thunderstorms.
+Mostly cloudy, with a high near 82.
+South southwest wind 6 to 9 mph, with gusts as high as 18 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">